apache/couchdb-documentation/src/install/troubleshooting.rst

 cryptography) and will not run without the ability to use MD5 hashes.

-The message below indicates that the operating system is running in "FIPS mode," which among other restrictions does not allow the use of OpenSSL's MD5 funtions:
+The message below indicates that the operating system is running in "FIPS mode," which among other restrictions does not allow the use of OpenSSL's MD5 functions:

 .. code-block:: text